gutucristian/gutucristian.github.io/_posts/2020-01-11-Front-End-Development.md

 1. https://stackoverflow.com/questions/7087331/what-is-the-meaning-of-polyfills-in-html5
 2. https://www.programmerinterview.com/html5/html5-polyfill/

+**null vs undefined**

+`undefined`: used when a variable has been declared but has not yet been assigned a value

+`null`: null is an assignment value -- it can be assigned to a variable as a representation of no value.

+`undefined` is a type itself (`undefined`) and `null` is an object.
+Unassigned variables are initialized by JavaScript with a default value of `undefined`.
+JavaScript never sets a value to `null`.
+That must be done programmatically [source](https://blog.ajaymatharu.com/javascript-difference-between-undefined-and-null/).

 # Angular 8

 Below is my personal notes regarding the Angular Web framework (namely, Angular 8).